kemitchell/writing.kemitchell.com/_posts/2018-01-06-CLAs-Are-Not-a-Sham.md

 If we want more quality open source software out of companies, and more company support for contributions from others, we need to show and tell that stewarding open source projects accrues to their benefit.
 We need to show that open source savvy developers aren't potential turncoats, but guides to previously untapped opportunity.
 Casting steward-community relations as a zero-sum game between company and community, then encouraging employees to bat for the other team, only stokes unwarranted suspicion toward open source and allied programmers.

 As with coder-lawyer relations, the better frame for coder-company relations is enlightened self-interest.
 Argue that companies benefit overall by running without CLAs, accepting the risk they'd otherwise mitigate, in exchange for a better chance of benefits flowing back from the project as outside contributions.
 I don't think that particular argument holds in most cases, for reasons to come, but it's valid and rhetorically clean.
-It points to the cost-benefit analysis, which is the real debate, without making in-house counsel out as paper-hungry paranoids, or developers out as would-be double agents.
+It points to the cost-benefit analysis, which is the real debate, without making in-house counsel out as paper-hungry paranoids, or developers out as double agents.

 ## CLAs solve real legal problems.

-Copyright law gives software authors the right to sue others for copying, changing, and distributing their code without permission.
+Copyright law gives software authors the right to sue others for copying, changing, and distributing their code without permission, whether they want it or not.
 Open source licenses [reverse those defaults](https://oss.kemitchell.com/#defaults-and-overrides), so everyone is free to use, share, and build on the software.
 Every contributor of copyrightable work to a project needs to apply an open source license to their work to make the whole open source.
 They need to create specific, written records of doing so, to give users confidence.

 "CLA" stands for "Contributor License Agreement".
 But among programmers, CLA has come to stand for nearly any legal tool that contributors handle for submission of contributions to projects stewarded by others.
-CLA forms aren't formally standardized in the same way open source public licenses are, but a few forms get widely reused and adapted, over and over again:
+CLA forms aren't formally standardized in the same way open source public licenses are, but a few get widely reused and adapted, over and over again:

 - the Apache Foundation's [corporate](https://www.apache.org/licenses/cla-corporate.pdf) and [individual](https://www.apache.org/licenses/icla.pdf) CLAs, from which Google derived its [individual](https://cla.developers.google.com/about/google-individual) and [corporate](https://cla.developers.google.com/about/google-corporate) forms
 - the [Developer Certificate of Origin](https://developercertificate.org/), developed for the Linux kernel, now applied by other large projects, such as [Node.js](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#developers-certificate-of-origin-11)